bitsandsalsa/lxd_gui_container/README.md

   * [gVisor](https://github.com/google/gvisor) ("[not a sandbox](https://github.com/google/gvisor#why-does-gvisor-exist)") - a user-space kernel that provides an isolation boundary between the application and the host kernel. "seccomp on steroids"
   * [Oz](https://github.com/subgraph/oz) (sandbox used by [Subgraph OS](https://subgraph.com/)) - transparently wraps executables by using Linux namespaces, seccomp filters, capabilities, and X11 isolation.
 The OS uses a hardened Linux kernel (through grsecurity, PaX, and RAP) and a custom sandbox called Oz
   * [Subuser](http://subuser.org/) - isolates apps in Docker containers and uses XPRA to isolate GUI.
 “Turns Docker container into an app”
+  * [Snap](https://snapcraft.io/) package - sandboxed software package.
+Written in Go.
+License is GPL 3.0.
+Provides packaging tools, auto updates from a remote store, and versioning.
+Apps are isolated from host and other apps using "confinement".
+Permissions for access must be declared in package meta file or manually via host commandline tool.
+Self-contained: all code, read-only data, and non-core libraries are stored in a read-only SquashFS image.
+Core libraries provided by a core snap.
+Security enforcement mechanisms: AppArmor, seccomp, cgroups, and namespaces.
+  * [Flatpak](https://www.flatpak.org/) package - sandboxed software package.
+Written in C. License is LGPL 2.1.
+Similar to Snap.
+Security enforcement mechanism uses bubblewrap which uses seccomp, cgroups, namespaces, and bind mounts.
+Identical files between app versions are deduped to save space.
+  * [AppImage](https://appimage.org/) package - format for distributing apps in a self-contained image.
+Written in C. License is MIT.
+Security is not a goal.
+[Comparison against similar projects](https://github.com/AppImage/AppImageKit/wiki/Similar-projects)
 * rules-based ([Linux Security Modules (LSM)](https://www.kernel.org/doc/htmldocs/lsm/index.html)) - AppArmor, SELinux, seccomp

 ## [Types](https://winswitch.org/documentation/protocols/choose.html) of GUI Isolation